sjoerdvankreel/firefly-synth/README.md

 - All other hosts, you'll just have to try and see.

 Renoise note:<br/>
 Still not really supported.
-It will work, but updating the plugin version will cause loss of automation data.
+It will work on 3.4.4+, but updating the plugin version will cause loss of automation data.
 See https://forum.renoise.com/t/saved-automation-data-does-not-respect-vst3s-parameter-id/68461.

 # What does it sound like?